The news changes day by day, but here’s what we know about help for small businesses during COVID-19 as of June 12, 2020.

 Commercial rent is the biggest fixed, “overhead” cost for many small and medium businesses.

-The federal government has announced it is working, alongside provincial governments, on a new commercial rent relief program for small businesses.
-It will come in the form of forgivable loans to commercial landlords for the months of April, May, and June.
+Applications are now open for commercial landlords to apply for the Canada Emergency Commercial Rent Assistance (CECRA) program.
+Ask your landlord to apply.
+This program comes in the form of forgivable loans to commercial landlords for the months of April, May, and June.
 Tenants whose landlords apply for the program and pass on the funds could retroactively save 75% on rent for those months.
-Details are still forthcoming.
+Unfortunately, the program relies on the good will of landlords to apply.

 6. Business loans

 The new Canada Emergency Business Account (CEBA) will offer small business bank loans of up to $40,000, interest-free for the first year.
 Up to $10,000 of each loan may be forgiven.
 The loans are now available through major banks to businesses that spent between $20,000 and $1.5-million in payroll in 2019.
-No word yet on whether small businesses that paid owners in the form of dividends will be eligible.
 Details here.

 There is also increased access to business loans through the Business Development Bank of Canada (BDC), Export Development Canada (EDC) for businesses involved in trade, and Farm Credit Canada for the agriculture sector.